 All of us must share a concern for both the individual and the collective well-being.
 Because the faculty play an important role in the governance of the university, it is essential that there be good faculty leadership.
 Your role in governance is an important part of the contribution that you make.
 Without faculty involvement and faculty leadership, the governance system would not work.

 A particular prerogative of the faculty is the curriculum.
-In this regard it is the responsibility of all faculty members to set aside individual interests to have the best and most forward-looking curriculum to meet and serve the needs of our students.
+In this regard it is the responsibility of all faculty members to set aside individual interests, and work to develop and sustain the best and most forward-looking curriculum to meet and serve the needs of our students.

 By virtue of being a faculty member, you will be perceived by students and staff as one of the leaders in the institution and as an exemplar of what we ought to be.
 Your concern for educational excellence, for our common values, for individual students and their needs will help to set the tone for the institution.
 You have a very significant responsibility.
 From the students' point of view, you are an expert and model of what the educated person is and should be.

-Your work with individual students will help to insure that the largest number of students possible are able to complete their education successfully.
-The retention of students is important to us because many of the students who choose to leave any institution leave because of dissatisfaction with the institution not because they can't get the kind of educational experience that they need.
+Your work with individual students will help to insure that the largest number of students possible is able to complete their education successfully.
+The retention of students is important to us because many of the students who choose to leave any institution do so because of dissatisfaction with the institution, not because the kind of educational experience that they need is unavailable.
 The students who come to Drury have the ability to achieve their educational goals.
-It is our responsibility to create an environment which enhances the opportunities for each student and encourages students to reach toward their educational potential.
+It is our responsibility to create an environment that enhances the opportunities for each student and encourages students to reach toward their educational potential.